Co-parenting tips I wish I knew 10 years ago.

 Spoiler alert: This phase is all about finding ‘the new normal’ as fast as humanly possible.
 There will be plenty of practical elements (along with emotional, mental and even spiritual) to this.
 And quite a few of those “to do’s” early on in the newly single mum/post-divorce phase have to do with creating some structure to how you co-parent.
 Even for those of us who might not love structure (ahem…. myself included) trust me: Ten years in and I can tell you without a doubt, the structure makes all the difference.

-Emotional & Mental co parenting Strategies
+Emotional & Mental co-parenting tips

 Do all of the internal work that you can to try to get to a neutral place – preferably with a positive spin.

-You can recogniSe that you’re no longer partnered together and the marriage has gone up in flames.
+You can recognise that you’re no longer partnered together and the marriage has gone up in flames.
 But if you can find the place to say, ‘I trust my ex is doing the best he/she can with all the resources available.
 I know my child is well-loved and cared for, even when it’s not me doing the caring in this moment,’ I promise you that the tension starts to dissolve on its own.

 Working with a co-parenting coach or a mediator is a great way to get to this place of neutrality, and possibly even to do so together, if you’re having a hard time getting there on your own.

-Practical Tools for co parenting
+Practical Tools for co-parenting

 I’ve found third-party tools to be a lifeline – not only to take the pressure off day-to-day communication, but also to have something outside of yourselves to refer to.